Tenderloin with Herb Sauce Recipe

 - 1/2 to 3/4 teaspoon crushed red pepper flakes

 - 1. Cut each tenderloin into 12 slices; sprinkle with salt.
-In a large nonstick skillet coated with cooking spray, brown pork in butter in batches over medium heat for 3-4 minutes on each side or until no longer pink.
-Return all pork to the skillet.
+In a large nonstick skillet coated with cooking spray, heat butter over medium heat; brown pork in batches, 3-4 minutes per side.
+Return all pork to pan.

-- 2. Combine the remaining ingredients; pour over pork.
-Cook and stir over low heat for 2-3 minutes or until sauce is thickened.
+- 2. Mix remaining ingredients; pour over pork.
+Cook, uncovered, over low heat until sauce is thickened and a thermometer inserted in pork reads 145°, 2-3 minutes, stirring occasionally.
+Let stand 5 minutes before serving.
 Yield: 6 servings.

 Reviews for Tenderloin with Herb Sauce